-Note: that Daisies and Brownies may participate only in activities designed for their ages, with equipment suitable to the size and ability of each girl.
+Note: Daisies and Brownies may participate only in activities designed for their ages, with equipment suitable to the size and ability of each girl.
 Outdoor high ropes and high elements are only permitted for Juniors and older.

-- Association for Experiential Education - Association for Challenge Course Technology - List of accredited vendors: Professional Ropes Course Association
+- Association for Experiential Education - Association for Challenge Course Technology

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
 Learn more about the resources and information that the National Center on Health, Physical Activity and Disability provides for people with disabilities.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+Contact the course staff to discuss how to include all members, considering differences in physical ability, body size, height, etc. See the Equity section of the Introduction to Safety Activity Checkpoints for general advice.